CalamityAdam/iot/react/homeworks/job_listing/README.md

 [reducers-reading]: ../../readings/reducers.md

-For our currency widget, our state needs to keep track of two things: a base currency and a collection of corresponding rates.
+For our widget, our state needs to keep track of two things: location and a collection of corresponding job listings.
 We need to pass some initial/default values in the case that state is not passed in.

 ```js
 const initialState = {city: "Please Select", jobs: []};